Dxdiag14/Dxdiag14/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working at Moylan's Insurance Company as Jr. Programmer and Data Analyst
-- 🌱 I’m currently studying ReactJS, Vite, NextJS, MERN Stack, Headless CMS, RapidAPI, Web 3
+- 🌱 I’m currently studying ReactJS, Vite, NextJS, MERN Stack, Headless CMS, API's, Web 3
 - 👯 I’m looking to be a Software Engineer
 - 💬 Ask me about how get into this field
 - 📫 How to reach me: <a href="https://www.facebook.com/HJ.mrnd.14/"> Let;s get in touch </a>